PeerZetZzZzZ/siwe/README.md

 # SIWE App
 Sign-in-with-Ethereum (SIWE) application.
 It allows to sign-in to the application using Ethereum wallet and then create and save a profile with username and bio.
 Profile can be edited.
-Username and bio can't me empty.
+Username and bio can't be empty.
 Username must be unique.

 ## Architecture
-Application consist of client web application, backend service and database.
+Application consists of client web application, backend service and database.

 ### Client
 Client application is built with [Quasar Framework](https://quasar.dev/).